The arrival of ASPs promises to uproot traditional software pricing methods. Nicholas Enticknap reports

 Pricing for server software is traditionally related either to the capacity of the machine on which it runs, or to the number of registered software users.
 Capacity-based pricing has a number of disadvantages:

-- It means the cost of running a lightly-used application increases when you upgrade the host
+- It means the cost of running a lightly-used application increases when you upgrade the host machine

-- It makes it more expensive to run a small, new application on a larger machine than it does on
+- It makes it more expensive to run a small, new application on a larger machine than it does on a small one

-- Pricing granularity becomes an issue: a small increase in workload can mean a big increase in
+- Pricing granularity becomes an issue: a small increase in workload can mean a big increase in software costs.

 For these reasons, Isham Research analyst Phil Payne describes IBM's decision to introduce graduated capacity-based software pricing in 1990 as "the great mistake, that has driven so many small applications off the mainframe, and weakened the mainframe drastically".